House approves Trump’s $2K checks, sending to GOP-led Senate

-Democrats led passage, 275-134, their majority favoring additional assistance.
-They had settled for smaller $600 payments in a compromise with Republicans over the big year-end relief bill Trump reluctantly signed into law.
+Democrats led passage, 275-134, their majority favoring additional assistance, but dozens of Republicans suddenly joined in approval.
+While Democrats favored bigger checks, Congress had settled on smaller $600 payments in a compromise over the big year-end relief bill Trump reluctantly signed into law.
+The president’s GOP allies opposed more spending and Trump’s push puts them in a difficult spot.

-The vote divides Republicans who mostly resist more spending.
-But many House Republicans joined in support, despite being wary of bucking the president.
-Senators are set to return to session Tuesday to consider the measure.
+The vote was a stunning turn of events from just days ago, when House Republicans blocked Trump’s demands during a Christmas Eve session.
+After Trump spent days fuming from his private club in Florida, where he is spending the holidays, dozens of Republicans preferred to link with Democrats rather than buck the outgoing president.
+Senators were set to return to session Tuesday, forced to consider the measure amid similar, stark GOP divisions.

-WASHINGTON (AP) — Pandemic aid secured, Congress turned Monday to confront the White House on additional year-end priorities after President Donald Trump reluctantly signed a $2 trillion-plus COVID-19 relief and federal spending package that will provide relief for millions of Americans.

-The House was voting during the rare holiday week session on Trump’s unmet demand for larger $2,000 virus relief checks.
-Democrats who control the House favor the larger stipends, beyond the $600 payments included in the massive COVID bill.
-But the president’s push for more spending is forcing his Republican allies who oppose the higher payments into a tough spot.

-House Speaker Nancy Pelosi declared, “Republicans have a choice: Vote for this legislation or vote to deny the American people” the assistance she said they need during the pandemic.
+House Speaker Nancy Pelosi declared, “Republicans have a choice: Vote for this legislation or vote to deny the American people the bigger paychecks they need.”

-The showdown could end up as more symbol than substance, and the outcome is highly uncertain.
-Republican leaders indicated their party is split – some objecting to more spending while others are inclined to support Trump’s push for checks, wary of bucking the outgoing president’s demands.
+The showdown could end up as more symbol than substance.
+Senate Majority Leader Mitch McConnell, R-Ky., has declined to say publicly how the Senate will handle the bill when Democrats there try to push it forward for a vote on Tuesday.

+After the robust House vote, Senate Democratic leader Chuck Schumer warned, “There is no good reason for Senate Republicans to stand in the way.”

+But the outcome will define Trump’s GOP, putting a spotlight on the Georgia runoff election Jan.
+5 where two Republican senators are in the fights of their political lives against Democrats in a pair of races that will determine which party controls the Senate next year.

+Together with votes Monday and Tuesday to override Trump’s veto of a sweeping defense bill, it’s potentially one last confrontation between the president and the Republican Party he leads as he imposes fresh demands and disputes the results of the presidential election.
+The new Congress is set to be sworn in Sunday.

-Rep. Kevin Brady of Texas, acknowledged the division and said Congress had already approved ample funds during the COVID crisis.
+Rep. Kevin Brady of Texas, the ranking Republican on the Ways and Means Committee, acknowledged the division and said Congress had already approved ample funds during the COVID-19 crisis.
 “Nothing in this bill helps anybody get back to work,” he said.

-It’s unclear if Trump will have accomplished anything during the days of drama over his refusal to accept the sweeping bipartisan deal negotiated by his own administration.

-The package the president signed into law late Sunday in Florida, where he is spending the holidays, includes two parts — $900 billion in COVID aid and $1.4 trillion to fund government agencies.
-It will deliver long-sought cash to businesses and individuals and avert a federal government shutdown that otherwise would have started Tuesday, in the midst of the public health crisis.

-The COVID package draws and expands on an earlier effort from Washington, the largest of its kind.
+The COVID-19 package draws and expands on an earlier effort from Washington.
 It offers billions of dollars for vaccine purchases and distribution, for virus contact tracing, public health departments, schools, universities, farmers, food pantry programs and other institutions and groups facing hardship in the pandemic.

 Americans earning up to $75,000 will qualify for the direct $600 payments, which are phased out at higher income levels, and there’s an additional $600 payment per dependent child.

-Note: This story has been corrected to show that Rep. Kevin Brady of Texas is the ranking Republican on the Ways and Means Committee, not the chairman.